 Michael Blanco – Fisheries Observer, A.I.S., Inc., Northeast Fisheries Observer Program

-Tiare Fridrich – MS in Tropical Marine Ecosystem Management, U. Miami; Manatee Biologist, Save the Manatee Club in Florida; had been Fish and Wildlife Technician, NYS DEC DMR, Bureau of Marine Habitat Protection (in NYC) – marine habitat related assessment and monitoring; Scientific Methodology Liaison for ReefSave; Seasonal Assistant Educator, Cornell Cooperative Extension of Suffolk County, Sea Explorers Marine Camp
+Tiare Fridrich – MS, Tropical Marine Ecosystem Management, U. Miami; Manatee Biologist, Save the Manatee Club in Florida; had been Fish and Wildlife Technician, NYS DEC DMR, Bureau of Marine Habitat Protection (in NYC) – marine habitat related assessment and monitoring; Scientific Methodology Liaison for ReefSave; Seasonal Assistant Educator, Cornell Cooperative Extension of Suffolk County, Sea Explorers Marine Camp

 Danielle Jordan – PhD student, Univ.
 Aberdeen (Scotland) (as of 9/21) studying calcium transport mechanisms in invertebrates using CRISPR (with Dr. Victoria Sleight); lab technician, Marine Biological Laboratory (MBL, Woods Hole) using CRISPR in amphibians (in Horb Lab).